Log in

 Stock market history: s&p500

-"The goal of non-professionals shouldn't be to pick winners, rather to own businesses bound to do well, a low-cost S&P500 fund will achieve this goal" —Investor Warren Buffett.
+"The goal of non-professionals shouldn't be to pick winners, rather to own businesses bound to do well, a low-cost S&P500 (stock) fund will achieve this goal" —Investor Warren Buffett.

 The bottom line